DirectoryTree/LdapRecord-Docs/laravel/v3/debugging.md

 ## Logging In

-To debug issues logging in, its recommended to first complete the following steps:
+To debug issues logging in, it's recommended to first complete the following steps:

-1. Enabled logging via the `logging` key inside of your `config/ldap.php` file <br/>
+1. Enabled logging via the `logging` key inside your `config/ldap.php` file <br/>
    (or by enabling it via your `.env` by using the `LDAP_LOGGING` key)
 2. Clear your configurations cache (if enabled) by running the `php artisan config:clear` command
 3. Add the `ListensForLdapBindFailure` [trait](/docs/laravel/v2/auth/setup/#displaying-ldap-error-messages) onto your `LoginController`